laurobeleche/Ensurance/doc/README_windows.txt

-Ensurance Core
+Insurance Core
 =====================

 Intro
 -----
-Ensurance (SEC) is a sustainable cryptocurrency modeled after Satoshi Nakamoto’s vision for Bitcoin.
+Insurance (SEC) is a sustainable cryptocurrency modeled after Satoshi Nakamoto’s vision for Bitcoin.
 It is a decentralized, peer-to-peer transactional currency designed to offer a solution to the problem posed by the exponential increase in energy consumed by Bitcoin and other proof-of-work currencies.
 Proof-of-work mining is environmentally unsustainable due to the electricity used by high-powered mining hardware.
-Ensurance utilizes an energy efficient proof-of-stake algorithm, can be mined on any computer, and will never require specialized mining equipment.
+Insurance utilizes an energy efficient proof-of-stake algorithm, can be mined on any computer, and will never require specialized mining equipment.

 Setup
 -----
-Unpack the files into a directory and run ensurance-qt.exe.
+Unpack the files into a directory and run insurance-qt.exe.

-Ensurance Core is the original Ensurance client and it builds the backbone of the network.
+Insurance Core is the original Insurance client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Ensurance transactions;
+However, it downloads and stores the entire history of Insurance transactions;
 depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.